dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/11 Lecture 11.md

 :::{.proof title="?"}
 The first map is either the unit or the counit of the adjunction $\eta_* \mapstofrom \eta^*$, which is the restriction.
+The second map comes from noting that on an étale morphism $U\to X$, this is a bunch of rational functions and you can take its divisor.
+This gives a number for each codimension 1 point: the order of vanishing.
 :::